1999 Cronulla-Sutherland Sharks season: June

-Cronulla defeated North Queensland 22-8 in the round 14 clash at Dairy Farmers Stadium thanks to two tries from Russell Richardson and tries to Andrew Ettingshausen and Sean Ryan.
+Cronulla defeated North Queensland 22–8 in the round 14 clash at Dairy Farmers Stadium thanks to two tries from Russell Richardson and tries to Andrew Ettingshausen and Sean Ryan.
 North Queensland centre Damien Smith became the first player since round 1 to be sent off after referee Bill Harrigan gave him his marching orders for a high tackle on Colin Best.

-The second match in the State of Origin series occurred four days later at Stadium Australia with New South Wales winning the match 12-8.
-For the second consecutive game Mat Rogers scored all his side's points but of far more concern for Cronulla was the fact that Rogers sustained another knee injury just as he had in the first match only this time in his other knee.
+The second match in the State of Origin series occurred four days later at Stadium Australia with New South Wales winning the match 12–8.
+For the second consecutive game Mat Rogers scored all his side's points but of far more concern for Cronulla was that Rogers sustained another knee injury just as he had in the first match only this time in his other knee.
 Doctors later diagnosed the injury as a posterior cruciate rupture that would see Rogers ruled out for twelve weeks.
 The following day the club announced that they had extended coach John Lang's contract for another two seasons.

-Two tries from Brett Howland as well as a try from Dean Treister wasn't enough for Cronulla in Round 15 as the club suffered their third defeat of the season after going down 32-14 against Sydney City at the Sydney Football Stadium.
-Cronulla trailed 18-6 at halftime and things went from bad to worse when Sean Ryan was sent off just after the interval.
+Two tries from Brett Howland as well as a try from Dean Treister wasn't enough for Cronulla in Round 15 as the club suffered their third defeat of the season after going down 32–14 against Sydney City at the Sydney Football Stadium.
+Cronulla trailed 18–6 at halftime and things went from bad to worse when Sean Ryan was sent off just after the interval.
 However, Sydney City forward David Barnhill was sent off just minutes later after a dangerous tackle on Dean Treister which would see him ruled out of contention for the State of Origin decider.
 Sydney City second-rower Bryan Fletcher was also sent from the field as he was sin binned.
-The following match saw Cronulla back to winning ways with a convincing 32-4 victory over Manly at Shark Park despite the absence of key forwards Martin Lang, Jason Stevens and Chris McKenna.
+The following match saw Cronulla back to winning ways with a convincing 32–4 victory over Manly at Shark Park despite the absence of key forwards Martin Lang, Jason Stevens and Chris McKenna.
 Tries to Sean Ryan, Nick Graham, Brett Howland, Colin Best, Shannon Donato and Andrew Ettingshausen capped off a magnificent display.
 The afternoon was all about captain Ettingshausen though as he played his 300th game for the club - the first man to pass the milestone for the club.
 Already the all-time leading try scorer for Cronulla a try a minute from full-time brought his tally to 152 career tries which meant that he moved to equal third on the all-time competition try scorers list with Harold Horder.
 The club honoured his contribution to Cronulla with the unveiling of the newly named 'Andrew Ettingshausen Grandstand'.